Cosmetic-Food-Health

 The mobile application “Yuka”, available on Android and iOS, allows users to scan barcodes on food and cosmetic products to assess their quality.

-The official Yuka app website is available at:
+The official Yuka website is available at: https://yuka.io/en/

 A small subscription fee applies, but the app provides access to a vast global database of food and cosmetic products.

-Each scanned product receives a score (e.g., 65/100) based on ingredients, additives, allergens, and nutritional content.
-Yuka also provides a “Recommendations” section with healthier alternatives, making it easier to switch to better options.
+Each scanned product receives a score (e.g. 65/100) based on ingredients, additives, allergens, and nutritional content.
+Yuka also includes a “Recommendations” section with healthier alternatives, making it easier to switch to better options.

-Despite both pros and cons, this app is a powerful tool for making healthier food choices—by helping users avoid excessive sugar, salt, fat, trans fats, additives, and allergy risks.
+Despite both pros and cons, this app is a powerful tool for making healthier food choices, helping users avoid excessive sugar, salt, fat, trans fats, additives, and allergy risks.

-When using Yuka for the first time, many people are surprised to find that everyday products they consume may not be as healthy as they thought.
-The app helps discover healthier alternatives with similar taste and functionality.
+When using Yuka for the first time, many people are surprised to discover that everyday products they consume may not be as healthy as they thought.
+The app helps users find healthier alternatives with similar taste and functionality.

-Yuka helps raise awareness about our dietary habits, reminding us that:
+Yuka raises awareness about our dietary habits, reminding us that:

-Personally, I believe that “product quality” is the most important, and it’s a consumer choice we have.
+Personally, I believe that product quality is one of the most important factors, and it remains a key consumer choice.

-By the way, did you know that products are legally required to list all ingredients on their packaging?
-For some products, the origin is very important.
+By the way, did you know that products are legally required to list all their ingredients on the packaging?
+For some items, the country of origin is also very important, and only a few brands do this well.

 By scanning products, consumers empower themselves to make better decisions.

-The last important point is that the Yuka application can also work with takeaway meals in some shops, which is particularly helpful for those with allergies especially when travelling.
+An important point is that the Yuka application can also work with takeaway meals in some shops, which is particularly helpful for people with allergies, especially when travelling.

 Tags: